a-riceeater/UBConsole/README.md

 # Bugs
 - Link in console to source of message may not work
 - Unusual characters appearing in the console message source
+- Styles may seen messed up on different sites

 # Instalation